geniusruler/StealthDetect_v1.0/README.md

 ## License

 The IOCs are distributed under the Creative Common BY-NC-SA license.
 This imply a non commercial use of them.
 Please respect this license and ask ECHAP for any question related to that.
+If any research or any related matter is to be done about this project, You MUST ask the permission of the StealhDetect team.
+You can contact us at StealthDetect@proton.me

 ---